shurik179/reflectance_array/docs/library.rst

 .. function:: set_linemode(mode)

    Sets the mode for line position function.
 There are two possible modes:
-   LINEMODE_WHITEONBLACK - for tracking white line on black background and LINEMODE_BLACKONWHITE - for black line on white background
+   LINEMODE_WHITEONBLACK - for tracking white line on black background LINEMODE_BLACKONWHITE - for black line on white background

 .. function:: line_pos()

    Returns the position of the line under the robot.
 The return  value ranges 0-100; 0 means that the line is all the way to the right and 100, all the way to the left.
-   If no sensor sees the line, the function will still return a value, which is undeprdictable.
+   If no sensor sees the line, the function will still return a value, which is unpredictable.